PHart3/colimits-agda/README.md

   which we develop some new properties of homogeneous types.
 As a result, we get a formal proof that Suspension preserves colimits.
   We also prove that modalities, viewed as functors on coslices of Type, are 2-coherent left adjoints, hence preserve colimits.

+  See `HoTT-Agda/README.md`
-  See `HoTT-Agda/README.md` for the license of the work inside this directory.
+  for details and for the license of the work inside this directory.

 - `Colimit-code/`